LacunaSoftware/docs/docs.en-us/articles/web-pki/licensing.md

 ## Usage on private IPs

-The Web PKI licenses are issued allowing the usage on private IP addresses for staging purposes:
+Licenses for Web PKI are issued including private IP ranges for staging purposes:

 ```javascript
   ...